Mercedes EQA review - Practicality, comfort and boot space

 The Mercedes EQA offers a high level of comfort, but a small boot might put off some buyers

 Extra touches such as an electrically-operated tailgate, a reversing camera and heated seats all come as standard and add to the premium feel of the EQA.
-If you are willing to part with a little more cash, the Premium packs offer a keyless-go function, a 360-degree camera and Mercedes’ MBUX Interior Assistant which uses gesture control for the infotainment system.
+If you are willing to part with a little more cash, the Premium pack offers a keyless-go function and Mercedes’ MBUX Interior Assistant which uses gesture control for the infotainment system.

 Leg room, head room & passenger space

 The EQA offers decent interior space with enough room in the back for taller adults to sit behind the front passengers.
-There is plenty of head and leg room in the rear, too, while anyone sitting in the middle seat shouldn’t feel too short changed in terms of comfort.
+There is plenty of head room in the rear, too, while anyone sitting in the middle seat shouldn’t feel too short changed in terms of comfort.
+The sizeable doors make entry and exit easier, too.
+We did find that the floor was quite high in relation to the seat base, so those travelling in the rear will have their legs set a little awkwardly away from the squab.

 At 340 litres, the EQA’s boot is 95 litres down on the GLA model which might prove to be a sticking point for a growing family.
-The Ford Mustang Mach-E does a little better with 402 litres of load space, but the Volkswagen ID.4’s 542-litre capacity will be hard to resist for those prioritising practicality.
+What's more, the BMW iX1 offers s much more generous 490-litre boot, and the Audi Q4 e-tron's 520-litre luggage capacity will be hard to resist for those prioritising practicality.
+Fold down the rear seats in the EQA and you get 1,320 litres of space to play with, which is trumped by both of its key rivals from the BMW and Audi.

 In this review